samjones00/docs/docs/_documentation/post-command.md

     $ dotnet tool update -g x

-## info command
+## inspect command

-The `info` command lets you describe the features and APIs available on a remote ServiceStack endpoint including the version of ServiceStack it's running, its registered Content Types, Plugins and Auth Providers as well as all its public APIs, their routes and Response Types.
+The `inspect` command lets you inspect features and APIs available on a remote ServiceStack endpoint including the version of ServiceStack running, the App's registered Content Types, Plugins and Auth Providers as well as its public APIs, their routes and Response Types.

 Use `x inspect` to display usage examples and available options: